-- 1. be familiar with the nature and importance of the ministry of pastoral care; - 2. develop basic skills of pastoral skill in the context of helping relationships in the service of Christ and of people; - 3. have an integrated understanding of human nature and behavior acquired from biblical and scientific insights.
+- 1. demonstrate familiarity with the nature and importance of pastoral care ministry; - 2. develop basic skills of pastoral skill in the context of helping relationships in the service of Christ and of people; - 3. have an integrated understanding of human nature and behavior acquired from biblical and scientific insights.

-Re quireme nts 4
+Conce entration F Require ments 14

-PSYC Developmental Psychology I
+PSYC 2523 Developmental Psychology I

-or PSYC Developmental Psychology II3
+or PSYC 2433 Developmental Psychology II 3

-PSYC 3513 Intro to Helping Relations3
+PSYC 3533 Pastoral Psychology 3

-PCAR 3543 Marriage and Family3
+PCAR 3543 Marriage and Family 3

-PCAR 4532 Pastoral Care in the Hospital2
+PCAR 4532 Pastoral Care in the Hospital 2

-PCAR 4543 Response to Crisis Situations3
+PCAR 4543 Response to Crisis Situations

-PASTORAL MINISTRIES CONCENTRATION
+PASTORAL MINISTRIES